Senlis Cathedral: History

-Dormition, Assumption, and Coronation of the Virgin, west facade portal, Cathedral of Senlis, ca. 1170.

-The cathedral was greatly altered in the 13th century.
-Around 1240, the southern tower was extended by a remarkable two-storey spire, a magnificent jewel of the cathedral, and the interior perspective was interrupted by a piercing transept which left the nave shorter than the choir.
+The origins of the church date to the end of the 4th or the beginning of the 5th century, when three churches and a baptistery stood on the site of the present-day site.
+The cathedral being the seat of a bishop's authority, the presence of a first bishop led to its construction.

-At the end of the 14th century, the chapter house was built, and around 1465 there was added the Bailli chapel, founded by Gilles de Rouvroy, known as Saint-Simon, bailiff of Senlis and ancestor of the Duke of Saint-Simon.
+Construction of the current church started around 1151 under Bishop Pierre following the union of the two churches and the demolition of the baptistery in 1153.
+The financing of the construction was essentially from the work of the bishops who were financially less well off than the other bishops of the region.
+Construction began simultaneously at both the east and west ends of the building.
+In 1160, the central portal of the western façade with the earliest known sculptural depiction of the Virgin's Coronation was completed, and the choir and its western façade by 1167.
+Despite being unfinished, the church was consecrated on 16 June 1191 by the Archbishop of Reims Guillaume of the White Hands.
+Towards the end of the 14th century, the chapter house was built, and around 1465 there was added the Bailli chapel, founded by Gilles de Rouvroy, known as Saint-Simon, bailiff of Senlis and ancestor of the Duke of Saint-Simon.
 He was buried there in 1477, as well as some of his descendants.

-In 1504, a fire, caused by lightning, destroyed the framework and caused the vaults to collapse, with the exception of that of the first bay.
-Thanks to the donations of the kings Louis XII and Francis I, the upper parts of the cathedral were reconstructed by raising them by 6 metres, the aisles were doubled and the side facades had a very rich flamboyant decoration.
+In 1504, a fire, caused by lightning, destroyed the framework and caused the vaults to collapse, with the exception of the first bay.
+Thanks to the donations of the kings Louis XII and Francis I, the upper parts of the cathedral were reconstructed.
+Modifications included raising the vaults by 6 metres, doubling of the aisles, and reconstruction of the side facades in a flamboyant Gothic decoration.
 The restoration began in 1506 and lasted until 1515.

 In 1520, the façade of the southern transept was added.
 Its magnificent portal was built by Martin Chambiges and continued by his son Pierre; it dates from 1538 and the north portal is from 1560.
 The eastern chapels date from the same time.

 In 1671 the chapel of the Sacred Heart was constructed on the ancient Gallo-Roman wall.

 In 1777 the choir received a neo-classical decoration which can still be seen today.

 The French Revolution destroyed the furniture and destroyed the heads of statues and columns of the western portal, which were replaced in the middle of the 19th century.

 The cathedral is classified as an historic monument on the first list of 1840; the old library was classified in 1929.